 IMR Materials Testing Technical Blog

-As non-metallic fabrication materials such as polymers, ceramics, fiber-reinforced composites, and coatings continue to see increased usage in manufacturing applications where metallic materials are too heavy or too susceptible to corrosion, it’s important that stakeholders ranging from design engineers to procurement professionals understand the various problems and limitations that can arise if materials are not carefully selected.
+As non-metallic fabrication materials such as fiber-reinforced composites, polymers, and coatings continue to see increased usage in manufacturing applications where metallic materials are too heavy or too susceptible to corrosion, stakeholders ranging from design engineers to procurement professionals must understand the various problems and limitations that can arise if materials are not carefully selected.
 This understanding can be achieved through comprehensive failure analysis testing.

 Failure analysis testing requires extensive expertise and knowledge across a wide range of materials and failure modes.
 Analyzing fatigue characteristics of materials in advance can give engineers an advantage before they ever begin prototyping and testing their designs, while post-failure testing can help designers correct design flaws or inadequate material choices.

-There are a multitude of modes that can cause failure of non-metallic materials, each with its own array of potential causes.
-It should be noted that there is often overlap between modes, and that similar failure modes can sometimes occur in metallic material as well, though the ultimate effect on non-metallic material may present differently.
+There are a multitude of modes that can cause the failure of non-metallic materials, each with its array of potential causes.
+It should be noted that there is often overlap between modes and that similar failure modes can sometimes occur in metallic material.
+However, the ultimate effect on non-metallic material may present differently.
 Some of the most common modes discovered in non-metallic failure testing include:

-A common failure mechanism in polymers, composites, and ceramics, fracturing often occurs cyclically and may not be noticeable until an object or material experiences failure.
+A common failure mechanism in composites and polymers, fracturing often occurs cyclically and may not be noticeable until an object or material experiences failure.
 In many cases, fractures occur over time due to constant or cyclical stress on the object in question.
 This happens most often when an improper material that can’t handle necessary weights or stresses is chosen for an application, or when a design flaw focuses undue stress on one particular area of a component.